LinaM20/MusicVisuals/README.md

 Student Number: C19366191

 # Description of the assignment
 This assignment required me to create "something beautiful to enjoy while listening to music."

 I created a visual art peice that repsonds to the amplitude of the music by creating a music visualiser using processing in java.
 My assignment uses both 2D and 3D shapes.
+The song I used were a few different songs esspecially to test the different wavelengths.